lexscher/me/README.md

-## Friends, Romans, Countrymen!
-Lend me your - erm..

-well, what I _meant_ to say was

 # Welcome!

-This is the readme for my portfolio, built on React!
+This is the readme for my portfolio, built with React!

 There are plenty of cool things here~